electrikmilk/cherri/ReadMe.md

 Some languages have been abandoned, don't work very well, or no longer work.
 I don't want Shortcuts languages to die.
 There should be more, not less.

-Some stability that comes with the project being on macOS and not iOS.
-I am not aware of any project [other than one](https://github.com/zachary7829/Buttermilk) that compiles a Shortcut in a way that is meant for a desktop OS.
+Some stability comes with the project being on macOS and not iOS.

 ## Community